DOCS <GO>

 On Kalshi's crypto markets, contracts range from 15 minutes to one full year.
 The most actively traded are 15-minute and hourly contracts — making them ideal for active traders who want quick resolution.
 Weekly and daily contracts are popular for traders with a macro view on where crypto is heading over the next few days.

 Most retail crypto traders use spot markets (buy/sell on Coinbase, Binance, etc.) or perpetual futures (leveraged positions).
-Both have significant downsides that binary options solve.
+Both have significant downsides that event contracts solve.

-Feature Spot Crypto Crypto Futures Kalshi Binary Options
+Feature Spot Crypto Crypto Futures Kalshi Event Contracts

 Max loss 100% of position Unlimited (with leverage) Fixed — what you paid